edissyum/opencaptureformem/README.md

   - smtp_host, smtp_port, smtp_login, smtp_pwd : SMTP server informations
   - smtp_ssl, smtp_starttls : Enable SSL AND/OR STARTTLS
   - smtp_dest_admin_mail : e-mail which receive notifications
   - smtp_delay : To avoid spam.
-Prevent sending a new mail if the last one was sent less than X minutes ago
+Prevent sending a new mail if the last one was sent less than X minutes ago.
+0 to disable it

+Hint : If you need to test the SMTP settings, just launch the script <code>/opt/maarch/OpenCapture/scripts/MailCollect/smtp_test.py</code> with your hosts informations
-Hint : To know the specific name of different folder, just launch the script <code>/opt/maarch/OpenCapture/scripts/MailCollect/check_folders.py</code> with your hosts informations
+Hint2 : To know the specific name of different folder, just launch the script <code>/opt/maarch/OpenCapture/scripts/MailCollect/check_folders.py</code> with your hosts informations

 To makes the capture of e-mail automatic, just cron the <code>launch_MAIL.sh</code> script :